Dxnxex/TheXPersonal/README.md

 Power consumption (Increase) | 150% | 200% | 250%

 <h3> Basic Refinery  </h3>
-<br>(Due to the unavailability of each ore refining, the basic refinery is boosted than the advanced.)
+Due to the unavailability of each ore refining, the basic refinery is boosted than the advanced.)
 <br> (Basic refinery can´t be moduled so, that another reason why is it boosted than advanced).

 Action | Tier 1 | Tier 2 | Tier 3